jalvesaq/colorout/README.md

 terminal emulators as commands to colorize the output.
 R's `stderr` is also parsed to identify the expressions "warning" and "error" and their translations to many languages.
-If these expressions are found, the output is colorized accordingly; otherwise, it is colorized as "stderror" (blue, by default).
-You can customize the colors according to your taste, guided by the color table made by the command `show256Colors()`.
+If these expressions are found, the output is colorized accordingly; otherwise, it is colorized as "stderror" (magenta, by default).
+You can customize the colors according to your preference, guided by the color table made by the command `show256Colors()`.
 You can also set the colors to any arbitrary string.
 In this case, it is up to you to set valid values.